Find Affordable College Courses

 Rochester Hills, MI

 With a ranking of #8, Oakland University did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
-Located in the suburb of Rochester Hills, Oakland is a public college with a fairly large student population.
+Located in the large suburb of Rochester Hills, Oakland is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Eastern Michigan are $15,500 a year.
+In-state tuition fees for undergraduate students at Eastern Michigan are $15,500 per year.

 #10